RareDrops/RareDrops/README.md

 - 👋 Hi, I’m @RareDrops
 - 👀 I’m interested in ...
 You
 - 🌱 I’m currently learning ...
-Python
+Python, Java
 - 💞️ I’m looking to collaborate on ...?
 - 📫 How to reach me ...
 Discord: Himari#6182